- Dr Gill Haddow

 Topics interested in supervising

-I am interested in identity, embodiment, organ transplantation, genetics, ARTs, public engagement, patient participation, as well as the impact that new and emerging medical biotechnologies have more generally; usually using approaches from medical sociology, sociology of health and illness, or science and technology studies.
+I am interested in identity, embodiment, organ transplantation, genetics, ARTs, public engagement, patient participation, as well as the impact that new and emerging biomedical technologies have more generally.
+Mostly using approaches from sociology of health, medicine and illness, and/science and technology studies and qualitative methods.

 If you are interested in being supervised by Gill Haddow, please see the links below for more information: